-Mr. Smith is the director of ESG shareowner engagement, and leads Walden’s ongoing shareholder engagement program to promote greater corporate leadership on environmental, social and governance (ESG) issues.
+Tim is the Director of Environmental, Social and Governance (ESG) Shareowner Engagement, and leads Walden’s ongoing shareholder engagement program to promote greater corporate leadership on ESG issues.
 This includes company dialogues, shareholder proposals, proxy voting, and public policy advocacy.
-Mr. Smith is actively involved in representing Walden at public events and in fostering long-term client relationships.
-He is co-chair of Walden’s ESG Research & Engagement Committee and a member of the Corporate Governance Committee.
+He is actively involved in representing Walden at public events and in fostering long-term client relationships.
+He is Co-Chair of Walden’s ESG Research & Engagement Committee and a member of the Corporate Governance Committee.

-Prior to joining the firm in 2000, Mr. Smith served as executive director of the Interfaith Center on Corporate Responsibility (ICCR) for 24 years.
+Prior to joining the firm in 2000, Tim served as Executive Director of the Interfaith Center on Corporate Responsibility (ICCR) for 24 years.
 ICCR coordinates corporate responsibility programs for over 275 religious, institutional investors committed to using shareholder advocacy to influence corporate conduct and promote social justice.
 ICCR has been a primary player in the corporate responsibility movement and social investment community since the early 1970s.

-Mr. Smith previously served as chair of US SIF, an industry trade group, for five years, and presently serves as chair of its Public Policy Committee.
-He serves on the boards of The Thirty Percent Coalition and Shared Interest, and is the chair of the Kimberly-Clark Sustainability Advisory Board.
+Tim previously served as Chair of US SIF, an industry trade group, for five years, and presently serves as Chair of its Public Policy Committee.
+He serves on the boards of The Thirty Percent Coalition and Shared Interest, and is the Chair of the Kimberly-Clark Sustainability Advisory Board.

-Mr. Smith earned a BA from the University of Toronto and masters of divinity degree from Union Theological Seminary.
+Tim earned a BA from the University of Toronto and Masters of Divinity degree from Union Theological Seminary.